danielsobrado/personal-blog/content/post/datascience-concepts.md

 +++
 author = "Daniel Sobrado"
-title = "Introduction to Data Science: Concepts" description = "Let's review the basics concepts to get familiar with data science." date = "2018-04-02" categories = [
+description = "Let's review the basics concepts to get familiar with data science.
+Simple definitions for beginners that will allow them to deep dive into the theory and practice of Data Science and Machine Learning." title = "Introduction to Data Science: Concepts" date = "2018-04-02" categories = [
     "Data Science"